Ackman, Valeant lawyers say Allergan CEO oversaw campaign to discredit Valeant

-BOSTON Billionaire investor William Ackman, whose fund is the largest shareholder in Allergan Inc. (AGN.N), and Valeant Pharmaceuticals (VRX.TO) said the botox maker's Chief Executive Officer David Pyott tried to discredit Valeant as it was making a hostile takeover bid, court documents showed.
+BOSTON Billionaire investor William Ackman, whose fund is the largest shareholder in Allergan Inc., and Valeant Pharmaceuticals said the botox maker's Chief Executive Officer David Pyott tried to discredit Valeant as it was making a hostile takeover bid, court documents showed.

 The court filing made late on Monday in California further raises the tensions between the two sides in a deal that could become the year's biggest if it is completed.